 Using technology and social media to their advantage, the YLG launched a social media campaign, posting a motivating image and quote every Friday.
 These posts received overwhelmingly positive responses from members of the community as well as school administration and peers.
 Follow ACT on Instagram »

-The goal of the Sunshine Boxes was to bring a little bit of happiness to students’ lives when everything seemed so distant and negative.
-The Sunshine Boxes were distributed once a month to students who signed up online.
-Each month, the box has a theme: Arts & Crafts; Build & Create; and De-Stress.
+The goal of the Sunshine Boxes is to bring a little bit of happiness to students’ lives when everything seemed so distant and negative.
+Sunshine Boxes are distributed once a month to students who signed up online.
+The box has a monthly theme, for example: Arts & Crafts; Build & Create; and De-Stress.
 In addition to fun activities, each box includes youth-centered resource information for mental health, crisis support, and substance quit help.
 Support the The Sunshine Box Project »

 Youth Photovoice Contest